 Here’s the quick-and-dirty method: Every time your business gets income, save a portion of the income for taxes.
-Simply transfer funds from your business everyday spending account to your tax savings account.
-In general, you’ll save a percentage of every dollar (pound) you earn.
+Simply transfer funds from your business checking account to your tax savings account.
+In general, you’ll save a percentage of every dollar you earn.
 The general rule of thumb is to save no less than 10% and up to 30% of every dollar you earn.

 After you save for taxes, the money left in your business account is what you’ll use to pay yourself and your business expenses each month and pay for your business expenses.

-Pay yourself a paycheque based on what you need each month
+Pay yourself a paycheck based on what you need each month

 Once you figure out how much you need to pay yourself, start paying yourself each month.
 You can pay yourself weekly, biweekly, or monthly; it’s up to you.

-Most self-employed folks will pay themselves by making a bank transfer from their business to their personal account.
-Just do me a favour: Don’t mistake this for tax advice.
+Most self-employed folks will pay themselves by making a bank transfer from their business to personal checking.
+The caveat is that if you have an S-corp, you’ll need to run payroll at least once a year, but your accountant can help you with that.
+Just do me a favor: Don’t mistake this for tax advice.
 Go get that sweet, sweet tax counsel from your accountant.